Lau397/mf6model/README.md

 # mf6model
-Testing PEST++ features on a groundwater model.
+Testing PEST++ features on a groundwater model to check its functionality before processing data.